s0mbra-1973/Trevor/README.md

 - ✅ Cleans up traces after injection for stealth.

 - ⚠️ IMPORTANT: **This injector has been specifically designed and adapted for use with Daniel Kuprinski's "Osiris.dll" library, although you can use it on other games and inject other .dlls (Osiris.dll is a safe product, be careful with other .dlls of dubious origin).**

 <div align="center">

 ## 🔑 Key Features

-- ✅ ANTI-CHEAT Proof !
+**ANTI-CHEAT Proof !
-- ✅ Manual Mapping – Bypasses LoadLibrary for stealthier injection
-- ✅ Multi-Architecture Support – Works on both 32-bit and 64-bit processes
-- ✅ SEH Support – Handles exception directories for stable execution
-- ✅ Clean Injection – Removes PE headers & unnecessary sections post-injection
-- ✅ Process Privilege Escalation – Automatically enables SE_DEBUG privilege
-- ✅ Error Handling – Detailed error messages for debugging
+Manual Mapping – Bypasses LoadLibrary for stealthier injection Multi-Architecture Support – Works on both 32-bit and 64-bit processes SEH Support – Handles exception directories for stable execution Clean Injection – Removes PE headers & unnecessary sections post-injection Process Privilege Escalation – Automatically enables SE_DEBUG privilege Error Handling – Detailed error messages for debugging**

 ---

 </div>